 - By submitting IRS Form 8888 with your 2021 tax returns, letting them know you’d like to spend some or all of your refund on I Bonds (up to $5,000).

 - Buying them directly from gov (up to $10,000).

 Setting up an account with Treasury Direct takes about 10 minutes.
 From there, the process is pretty straightforward, and they do a pretty good job of walking you through it.

 If you’re looking to protect your cash from inflation, buying I Bonds is a lesser-known but very wise option.

-Yes, Money Under 30 can help you invest it in other ways to potentially generate much higher returns (buying up index funds comes to mind), but I Bonds are guaranteed.
+Yes, Money Under 30 can help start investing it in other ways to potentially generate much higher returns (buying up index funds comes to mind), but I Bonds are guaranteed.